1. Important information and who we are

 - Where it is necessary for our legitimate interests (or those of a third party) and your interests and fundamental rights do not override those interests.

-- Where we need to comply with a legal or regulatory obligation.
+- Where we need to comply with a legal obligation.

 Purposes for which we will use your personal data